Hugo González (basketball): Junior teams

-In July 2022, González was part of the 2022 FIBA Under-17 Basketball World Cup held in Málaga, where the team secured a silver medal while losing the final to the United States with a score of 67–79.
+In July 2022, González played for Spain at the 2022 FIBA Under-17 Basketball World Cup in Málaga, helping the team win the silver medal after losing the final to the United States.

-On 30 July 2023, he won the silver medal in the 2023 FIBA U18 European Championship held in Niš, Serbia, losing the final to the host team.
+In July 2023, he won a silver medal at the 2023 FIBA U18 European Championship in Niš, Serbia, where Spain lost the final to the host team.
+González was selected to the tournament's All-Star Five after averaging 14.3 points, 6.6 rebounds and 1.7 assists per game.

+González also represented Spain at the 2024 FIBA U18 EuroBasket, averaging 20.7 points, 6.9 rebounds and 2.6 assists over seven games.

 Senior team

-On 20 February 2025, González made his debut with the Spain national senior team in which he scored 11 points and grabbed six rebounds in a loss to Latvia in the EuroBasket 2025 qualification round.
+On 20 February 2025, González made his debut for the senior Spanish national team, scoring 11 points and collecting six rebounds in an 83–66 loss to Latvia during EuroBasket 2025 qualification.

+He returned to the national team for two 2027 FIBA World Cup qualifying games in July 2026, averaging 12.5 points, 3.5 rebounds and 3.5 assists.
+In a 109–81 victory over Denmark on 2 July, González recorded 16 points, five rebounds and five assists.